pung-project/pung/README.md

 $ sudo emerge dev-libs/boost dev-libs/mpfr dev-libs/gmp
 ```

+**Note:** there is no need to compile or install XPIR.
+It will be built and linked
+automatically when Pung is compiled (see below).

 ## Compiling Pung's binaries

 To compile Pung with debug symbols simply run: ``$ cargo build``.
 The resulting